Deterministic Differentiable Structured Pruning for Large Language Models

 In this section, we report the hyperparameters used in our experiments.
 Unless otherwise noted, we optimize mask parameters with AdamW ($\beta_1{=}0.9$, $\beta_2{=}0.999$) using a batch size of 16, 1{,}000 training steps, and a context length of 2{,}048.
 We use $\mu_T=0.05$ and apply a linear warmup stage followed by a cosine decay schedule for the learning rate.
-We search for the distillation coefficient $\eta$ and use $\eta{=}2$ for all models in the main results.
-We select a learning rate of $2\times 10^{-2}$ for all latent variable $\boldsymbol{z}$ as well as $\lambda_1$ and $\lambda_3$; for $\lambda_2$ we select a learning rate of $8\times 10^{-1}$.
+We search for the distillation coefficient $\eta$ and use $\eta{=}2$ for all models with 20\% sparsity in the main results.
+We select a learning rate of $2\times 10^{-2}$ for all latent variable $\boldsymbol{z}$ as well as $\lambda_1$ and $\lambda_3$; for $\lambda_2$ we select a learning rate of $4\times 10^{-1}$.
+For higher sparsity ratio, we used a higher learning rate of $8\times 10^{-1}$ for $\lambda_2$.

 For the \texttt{vLLM} speedup experiments, we follow the default settings in the official repository and evaluate our pruned models on 1{,}000 real prompts sampled from ShareGPT.
 We use the default scheduler and measure end-to-end wall-clock latency/throughput on same GPU for both dense and pruned models.